 Skip to main content

-A Review template is the structure your firm uses to evaluate a particular kind of contract — an employment contract, an NDA, a service agreement.
-Building one means defining the Topics you negotiate, the Positions you’d accept for each, and the Rules that test whether a contract meets each Position.
-Once saved, the template lives in the Templates library and can be run on any contract of that type.
-The four phases:
+A Playbook is the structure your firm uses to evaluate one kind of contract — an employment contract, an NDA, a service agreement.
+It holds the Topics you negotiate, the Positions you’d accept for each, and the Rules that test whether a contract meets each Position.
+Every Review runs against a Playbook, so writing one is how you turn “our standard terms” into something Libra can check.
+Playbooks live in the Templates library under the Reviews tab, and any project can run them.

 2. Add a Topic — one for each clause you negotiate.